dadaash/dadaash/README.md

-👋 Hi guys!<br/>I’m dadaash.
-This name was formed by joining my son name "ash" and my name "dada" is how he calls me.
+👋 Hi guys!<br/>I’m Yco.
+I am a programmer.

-I have been in the software industry for 10+ years working as a software engineer involving design and analysis, code implementation and functional test creation and execution, providing support in system test production and customer faults and issues.
+I have been in the software industry for 10+ years working as a software engineer involving design and analysis, code implementation and functional test creation and execution, providing support in production test and customer live enviroment.

 I just started to work on some opensource projects involving some well-known software programming languages.
 I look forward to being involved in collaborations which I believe could really help me with this journey.